rorodata/careers/frontend.md

 The webapp should contain the following pages.

+**Login page**

+Implement simple OAuth based authentication.

 **User / Org page**

-This page should list the profile picture and all the public repos with title and description.
+Once logged in prompt the visitor for username.
+On submit display the user profile picture and all the users public repos with title and description.

 **Repo page**